There was once when Sekeping Serendah was the trendy retreat location and many online news portals and articles were writing about it.

 Maybe it was a bad idea to use the toilet at night, but during the day, the whole perception changed with light.
 The toilet looked magical again the next morning.

-There were certain comments that talked about how the place creeped them out as they experienced supernatural occurrences at night; creepy caretakers; and “odd vibe”.
+Certain comments mentioned about how the place creeped them out as they experienced supernatural occurrences at night; creepy caretakers; and “odd vibe”.
+Well, we did have an odd experience with that, though not a conclusive one.

-The building used mainly wooden and metal materials, so unfamiliar sounds were especially amplified.
-Before I sleep, I can hear banging and knocking on the glass panels, but I immediately cleared those thoughts and drifted off.
+As the building was built with mainly wooden and metal materials, unfamiliar sounds were especially amplified.
+Before we slept, we could hear banging and knocking on the glass panels, but we immediately cleared those thoughts and drifted off.

 Mobile service reception and signal